July 13, 2021

 Voice is a physical trait with hundreds of characteristics that depend on the anatomy of the throat and mouth.
 It has become a crucial biometric identifier that can be used to authenticate anyone in seconds.

 Speech recognition enables users to interact with digital devices simply by talking, allowing them to create reminders, perform searches, and complete other simple tasks.
-Examples of voice recognition systems include virtual assistants such as Alexa (Amazon) and Siri.
+Examples of speech recognition systems include virtual assistants such as Alexa (Amazon) and Siri.
 However, these systems are susceptible to background noise or language problems that can cause a false input and make the system execute an action that the user did not intend.

 Unlike simple speech recognition systems, voice authentication methods can be used in highly secure environments that store confidential or sensitive data.
 We will analyze different types of voice biometric authentication later in this article.